 Meanwhile, Princess' new 145,000-ton ship will accommodate 3,660 passengers and will be its sixth Royal class of vessel.
 It will join currently operating sister ships — Royal Princess and Regal Princess, and the new Majestic Princess, which was purpose-built for the China market and is set for delivery in March.
 Two other yet-to-be-named Royal-class ships are also in the pipeline for delivery in 2019 and 2020.

-In South Florida, Holland and Princess ships only sail from Port Everglades.
+In Florida, HAL and Princess ships only sail from Port Everglades.

-With Thursday's agreement, Carnival Corp. now has 19 new ships scheduled to be delivered across its corporate fleet between 2017 and 2022.
-The company's portfolio of cruise lines also includes Carnival Cruise Line, Costa Cruises, Seabourn, Cunard, Fathom, P&O Cruises (UK), P&O Cruises (Australia) and AIDA Cruises.
+With Thursday's agreement, Carnival Corporation now has 19 new ships scheduled to be delivered between 2017 and 2022.
+The company's portfolio of cruise lines also includes Carnival Cruise Line, Costa Cruises, Seabourn, Cunard, P&O Cruises (UK), P&O Cruises (Australia) and AIDA Cruises.